martinwinther/focus-ramp/README.md

-# Focus Ramp
+# Focus 180

 A web application that helps people gradually build their capacity for focused work using structured Pomodoro sessions.

 ## What It Does

-Focus Ramp turns a long-term focus goal into a structured training plan.
-Instead of trying to work for hours on day one, the app creates a gradual ramp that builds your deep work capacity over time.
+Focus 180 turns a long-term focus goal into a structured training plan.
+Instead of trying to work for hours on day one, the app creates a gradual ramp that builds your deep work capacity over time, training you up to 180 minutes of deep work.

 You define:

-- How long you want to be able to focus each day (target daily minutes)
+- How long you want to be able to focus each day (target daily minutes, up to 180)
 - When you want to reach that level (end date)
 - Which days you want to train (e.g. Monday through Friday)

-Focus Ramp automatically generates a day-by-day plan that:
+Focus 180 automatically generates a day-by-day plan that:

 - Starts with manageable sessions
 - Increases incrementally over training days